IBMStreams/streamsx.tutorial.teda/docs/2.0.0/Module-11/index.markdown

 ## Preparing the external data

-As you know, the Lookup Manager application initializes and updates the data that ITE application uses for enrichment.
-Because you configure the database as the source then you must check whether DB database is running.
-If it isn't running, then call `db2start` command.
-Connect to the **DEMOAPP**  and check again if database table exists and includes the required data.
+As you know, the Lookup Manager application initializes and updates the data that the ITE application uses for enrichment.
+If you configure the database as the source then you must check whether the DB2 database is running.
+If it isn't running, then call the `db2start` command.
+Connect to the **DEMOAPP**  and check again if the database table exists and includes the required data.
 This check is a part of prerequisites.

 Don't care about the `IMSI_CRM.csv` file it is not required.